EvoEsports/minicontrol/documentation/index.md

 # MINIcontrol documentation

-> [!NOTE]
-> This documentation is incomplete and will be filled out more over time.
+Welcome to MINIcontrol documentation, the documentation is split into two sections: one for server admins and one for plugin developers.
 Should you have any questions, feel free to join the [Evo Esports Discord](https://discord.gg/evoesports) and ask in the `#minicontrol` channel.

-Welcome to MINIcontrol documentation, the documentation is split into two sections: one for server admins and one for plugin developers.

 ## Server Admins